xbeat/Machine-Learning/README.md

 Introduction to Zero-Shot Classification

 Zero-shot classification is a machine learning technique that allows models to classify objects or concepts they haven't been explicitly trained on.
 This approach leverages the semantic relationships between known and unknown classes, enabling the model to make predictions on new, unseen categories.

+## Replicating Inception Network Architecture in Python

+Introduction to InceptionNet

+InceptionNet, also known as GoogLeNet, is a deep convolutional neural network architecture designed to improve efficiency and accuracy in image classification tasks.
+Developed by Google researchers in 2014, it introduced the concept of "inception modules" which allow the network to capture features at multiple scales simultaneously.

 ## Chain Rule in Neural Network Backpropagation